 - Vanilla extract - If you want some extra nutty flavor then you could use almond or hazelnut extract as an alternative to vanilla.

-How to make Pecan Brownies: Step-By-Step:
+How to make Chocolate Brownies With Pecans: Step-By-Step:

 Step 1: Preheat the oven to 350 degrees Fahrenheit.